-Kevin Myers and Tom Foggin, Directors at R H Partnership Architects, describe the implementation of AEC technology on a new building project for Lucy Cavendish College, Cambridge University, UK, for which they are the Architects and Lead Designers.
+Kevin Myers and Tom Foggin, Directors at R H Partnership Architects, describe the implementation of AEC technology on their new building project for Lucy Cavendish College, Cambridge University, UK.

 William Duff Architects, an architectural firm based in San Franciso whose projects include retail stores, single- and multifamily homes, restaurants, office spaces, cafés, wineries, art galleries, and full building renovations, shares its perspective on AEC technology.